Jesper Blomqvist: Personal life

 Blomqvist was born and raised in Tavelsjö, in the Umeå Municipality of Sweden.
 He currently resides in Sweden, although he has also purchased property in Croatia.

-After officially retiring in 2005, he became a pundit (football expert) for Swedish television station TV4.
-Blomqvist was the victim of an assault during a visit to his hometown Umeå in September 2006, when he was struck twice across the face.
+After officially retiring in 2005, Blomqvist became a pundit for Swedish television station TV4.
+He was the victim of an assault during a visit to his hometown Umeå in September 2006, when he was struck twice across the face.
 His attacker was prosecuted for the incident.

-Blomqvist and his ex-wife Pauline have a son named Casper (born in 2012).
+Blomqvist and his ex-wife Pauline have a son born in 2012.
 They had divorced in 2016 but remain friends and share custody of their son.